 Location and Borders

 Njau is a small village located in the Central River Region of The Gambia.
 The village shares it’s northernmost border with the country of Senegal.
 The Gambia River is a dominant landmark near Njau, and the surrounding terrain is a floodplain region with some low-lying hills.
-Njau is approximately 160 km from Banjul, the official capital of The Gambia, via North Bank Road.
+Njau is approximately 160 km from Banjul, the official capital of The Gambia

 N’jau experiences a distinct wet and dry season.
-The wet season is primarily the months of late June-early November.
+The wet season is primarily experienced in late June-early November.
 During this time, the temperature averages high 60’s to mid 70’s oF, but gets colder during the nights.
 Rainfall reaches a peak in the months of September and October, with heavy flooding occurring most years.
 The dry season, on the other hand, is primarily experienced in late November-early June.
-During the dry season, the temperature averages high 80-low 90 (F), with evenings ranging from 50-60 (F).
-In the peak of the dry season, temperatures can climb up to 100 (F).
-The climate during the season is very dry, with peak sunlight hours from 7am-6pm.
+During the dry season, the temperature averages high 80’s-low 90’s oF, with evenings ranging from 50-60 oF.
+In the peak of the dry season, temperatures can climb up to even 100 oF.
+Peak sunlight hours are from 7 a.m. to 6 p.m.

 The government of N’jau is set up in a hierarchical structure, and is comprised of the Governor, the Chief, the Alcarro, and the Village Development Committee (VDC), each of which have different responsibilities.
-The Chief (Demba Sey) is the head of the division.
-The Governor is the head of the district.
+The Chief (Demba Sey) is the head of the division and the Governor (Abba Sanyang) is the head of the district.
 The Alcarro is the head of the Wolof/Pulaar speaking tribes.
-The VDC is a committee of all the heads of the village and are representatives from each community group (women’s group, men’s group, & youth group).
+The VDC is a committee of all the heads of the village and representatives from each community group (women’s group, men’s group, & youth group).
 It is a local governing body that consists of leaders from various development groups in the community, including the Women’s Group, the Men’s Group, and the Youth Group.
 The purpose of the VDC is to approve, fund, and advise local projects within each community group.
 In 2015, the VDC approved the implementation of an irrigation system in the South Garden for the Women’s Group, and in 2020, the VDC funded a replacement pump for N’jau’s drinking water tap system.
 The current Director of the N’jau VDC is Omar Batour, who entered office in January 2020.

 Women’s Initiative The Gambia

-Most people in N’jau speak Wolof or Mandinka, with a limited number of Fula-speaking residents.
+Most people in N’jau speak Wolof or Mandinka, with a limited number of residents speaking Fula.
 Some inhabitants of N’jau, primarily kids and teenagers, speak a limited amount of English, as N’jau’s primary school teaches both English and Wolof.

 Population and Society

 The population of N’jau is estimated at 3,000.
 Of those inhabitants, approximately 2,400 are adults, and 600 are children.
 Living arrangements in N’jau are primarily structured around the family.
 Families live in houses arranged in “compounds” where there are often multiple generations living together.
 Compounds within the same vicinity are likely families of wives who have the same husband.
-Most men have two to three wives, although several have less or more.
+Most men have two to three wives, although it is not uncommon to have less or more.
 Most wives have more than one child.